JuliaMath/Cubature.jl/README.md

       it checks `err[i]` &le; `reqRelError`*|`val[i]`| or `err[i]` &le;
       `reqAbsError`, and only stops when one of these is true for *all* `i`.

     * `Cubature.PAIRED`.
-This is like `Cubature.INDIVIDUAL`, but applies
+This is like `Cubature.INDIVIDUAL`, but
-      the convergence criteria to *consecutive pairs* of integrands, as if these integrands are real and imaginary parts of complex numbers.
-      (This is mainly useful for integrating complex functions, where you only care about error in the complex plane as opposed to error in the real and imaginary parts taken individually.)
+      applies the convergence criteria to *consecutive pairs* of integrands, as if these integrands were real and imaginary parts of complex numbers.
+(This is mainly useful for integrating complex functions in cases where you only care about error in the complex plane as opposed to error in the real and imaginary parts taken individually.)

     * `Cubature.L1`, `Cubature.L2`, or `Cubature.LINF`.
 These
       terminate the integration when |`err`| &le;